robtaylor/VACASK/README.md

 |PSP103.4 MOSFET           |psp103v4/psp103.va |psp103.osdi     |psp103va |
 |BSIMBULK MOSFET 106.2.0   |bsimbulk.va        |bsimbulk.osdi   |bsimbulk |

 All Verilog-A models supplied with VACASK are located in [devices](devices).
 You can find several models at [www.mos-ak.org](https://www.mos-ak.org/open_dir/).
 All recent models developed by the [BSIM group at UC Berkeley](https://bsim.berkeley.edu/) are released in Verilog-A. Also take a look at [The Designer's Guide community](https://designers-guide.org/index.html) where various models are available in the [Verilog AMS section](https://designers-guide.org/verilog-ams/index.html).
+The VBIC model was taken from [Dietmar Warning's repository](https://github.com/dwarning/VA-Models).
+This repository is an excellent collection of public Verilog-A models.
+Many of these models have bugfixes and extensions not found elsewhere.
+When compiling these models, define the `__NGSPICE__` macro (add `-D__NGSPICE__` to your OpenVAF command line).

-Recently a project ([Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller)) whose aim is to create a converter from SPICE3 C model format to Verilog-A took off.
-At this point the following converted models are available in VACASK.
+The ([Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller)) project's aim is to create a converter from SPICE3 C model format to Verilog-A. At this point the following converted models are available in VACASK (converted with Verilog-A Distiller).

 |Verilog-A device (SPICE)  |File        |OSDI file      |Module       |
 |--------------------------|------------|---------------|-------------|